superbrothers/kubernetes-docs/kubectl_apply.md

 * [kubectl](kubectl.md)	 - kubectl controls the Kubernetes cluster manager
 * [kubectl apply edit-last-applied](kubectl_apply_edit-last-applied.md)	 - Edit latest last-applied-configuration annotations of a resource/object
-* [kubectl apply set-last-applied](kubectl_apply_set-last-applied.md)	 - Set the last-applied-configuration annotation on a live object to match the contents of a file.
+* [kubectl apply set-last-applied](kubectl_apply_set-last-applied.md)	 - Set the last-applied-configuration annotation on a live object to match the contents of a file
-* [kubectl apply view-last-applied](kubectl_apply_view-last-applied.md)	 - View latest last-applied-configuration annotations of a resource/object
+* [kubectl apply view-last-applied](kubectl_apply_view-last-applied.md)	 - View the latest last-applied-configuration annotations of a resource/object